fanglingsu/vimb/man.md

 and will be executed consecutively.
 The pipe can be included as an argument to a command by escaping it with a backslash.
 Following commands process the entire command-line string literally.
-These commands will include any `|` as part of their argument string and so cannot be followed by another command.
+These commands will include any `|` as part of their argument string and so can not be followed by another command.

 - autocmd